alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 implemented in BOTH — delete the TypeScript in the same commit that writes the Essence.

+**`NonEmptyList` is the one place the same operation is written twice, on purpose.** Every entry of that Namespace is native, because a refinement erases before anything runs and the promise can not be said in Essence.
+Three of them — `prepend(contentsOf:)`, `removeDuplicates` and `replace` — are written in Essence on `List`, so the runtime writes the same operation out beside the Essence body rather than instead of it.
+That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs: the golden capture is what stops the two from drifting.
+Adding a Method to `NonEmptyList` that `List` implements in Essence means adding those lines too.

 A const is emitted only into Programs that reach it.
 The reachability search reads each Method's TYPED body, so it follows a Method reached only through another Essence Method's body, including through a conformance witness.